GraphPKU/GeoRCG/README.md

 ## Checkpoints

-You can download all the checkpoints used in the paper from [this link](https://drive.google.com/drive/folders/1_c8gTFLlpiiFmKA_h12EvD25cGK_d-CQ?usp=sharing).
+You can download all the checkpoints used in the paper from [this link](https://drive.google.com/drive/folders/1_c8gTFLlpiiFmKA_h12EvD25cGK_d-CQ?usp=sharing), and place them in the `checkpoints` directory.

 ---